Support

 logInfo

-The logInfo function logs a message to the scan log file (nstrace.csv).
+The logInfo function logs a message to scan log file (nstrace.csv).
 The log message severity is Information.
 So, in order to be able to see this message in the log file, set logging options to Information level.

 logInfo('Performing the HTTP request.');